hanshoi/go-turso/README.md

 # GETH stack - Go, Echo, Turso and HTMX  by Quteo

-This is a example project for getting following technologies to work with golang.
+Full text active search on the Edge with turso + fly.io.
+An example project for getting following technologies to work with golang.

 - HTMX
 - Echo